Camaiore: Geography

 Camaiore is the largest municipality in Versilia and its territory has many different environments.
 It extends from the beach in Lido di Camaiore, to the peaks of the Apuan Alps including the peaks of Monte Prana, Mount Matanna and Mount Gabberi and passes through both high and low hills.
-The plains of caezzanese are also important, as they are known for the cultivation of flowers and the general growth of foliage.
+The plains of Capezzano are also important, as they are known for the cultivation of flowers and the general growth of foliage.
 In addition to the lido's promenade, there are also rolling hills with small crops of vitis and olives.

 Camaiore is rich in water, especially ground water, which is continuously extracted for private use including gardens and greenhouses as well as being used by some adjacent municipalities for the replenishment of local reservoirs.
 In the summer of 2007 strong earthquakes were felt that, according to some experts, were due to the excessive pumping of groundwater.
 Earlier, in the mid-nineties, chasms formed which caused extensive damage including the collapse of some houses.
 Small rivers can be found throughout the area, which are fed by drainage water from the mountains.
 One of the more important rivers is the Lombricese that runs at the foot of Mount Gabberi, touching the nearby towns of Lombrici and joining another river, the Lucese, which comes down from the pass of the same name, arriving in the valley through Nocchi Marignana (Camaiore) areas and the lower part of Pieve di Camaiore up to Camaiore.
 From here onwards, it joins with the Lombricese to form the Camaiore river down to its mouth which is called Fosso dell'Abate.
 Throughout the territory there are ponds and small lakes which are fed from various sources.
 The coast of Lido di Camaiore is bathed by the Ligurian sea, which extends from Liguria to the promontory of Piombino and not the Tyrrhenian Sea as many mistakenly believe.

 Culture

-In Camaiore, one of the highlights of the year is the feast of Corpus Domini, locals come out to make and view brightly colored sawdustcarpets, and to participate in the religious procession whose route they are built to decorate.
+In Camaiore, one of the highlights of the year is the feast of Corpus Domini, locals come out to make and view brightly colored sawdust carpets, and to participate in the religious procession whose route they are built to decorate.
 The carpets, which use new designs each year, are built on the Saturday night before the feast, often late into the night, and last only until the end of the Corpus Domini procession the following morning.
 Running the length of the old city, they serve as an adornment for Sunday morning's Eucharistic procession, a manifestation of civic pride, and a catechetical device.
 The feast of Corpus Domini, the Body of the Lord, also known as Corpus Christi in many parts of the world, is an occasion for devotion to the belief in the real presence of Christ in the consecrated host.
 The origins of the feast are in Liège, Belgium, in the 13th century.
 It is held in the last days of May or the first days of June, depending on the date of Easter that year.
+In Camaiore is present the international school EIS Versilia.